OpenMined/PyGrid-deprecated---see-PySyft-/ansible/README.md

 ## Add hosts to the inventory

-Before all, add the hosts that will recieve the containers to inventory file like:
+Before anything, add the hosts that will receive the containers to inventory file like:

 ```
 [hosts]